Severs - Heel Pain In Kids

 The calcaneus bone, also known as the heel bone, also has its own growth plate.
 In most children, this growth plate won’t be fully developed until they’re approximately 14 years old.
 The growth plate or physis in the calcaneus is located near the bottom of the heel.
 Sever’s disease occurs when this area suffer from repetitive stress, which causes inflammation and pain.
 Sever’s disease isn’t truly a disease; however, it’s the most common cause of heel pain in children and teenagers.
 It can affect one or both feet.

 It’s no secret that children and teenagers tend to be very active.
 Repetitive activities such as jumping, running, and playing sports can place pressure on the heel bone.
 Additionally, growing tissues tend to develop at different rates.
 That means that muscles and tendons can be overstretched and become tight, pulling on the calcaneus growth plate.
 The growth plate is also the place where the Achilles’ tendon attaches itself.
 Pulling on the Achilles’ tendon causes extra friction and irritation, worsening this condition.

 How is Sever’s disease diagnosed?

-A podiatrist or physiotherapist can diagnose this condition based on the child’s symptoms and history.
-There are several factors that can predispose a child to Sever’s disease; these factors include:
+A podiatrist can diagnose this condition based on the child’s symptoms and history.
+There are several factors that can predispose a child to Sever’s disease; these factors include

-If you notice that your child has symptoms compatible with Sever’s disease and take them to the doctor or podiatrist, a simple physical examination will usually be enough to diagnose this condition.
+If you notice that your child has symptoms compatible with Sever’s disease and take them to a podiatrist, a simple physical examination will usually be enough to diagnose this condition.
 Although Sever’s disease can’t be diagnosed through an X ray, additional test might be ordered to rule out other causes of heel pain in some cases.

 How is Sever’s disease treated?